ladenberger/BMotionStudio_Tutorial/README.md

 bms.apply(t)
 ```

-It is also possible to harness the power of the Groovy closure in order to create a Transformer that can be parameterized:
+It is also possible to harness the power of the Groovy closure in order to create a transformer that can be parameterized:

 ```groovy
 // Create a closure that can be parameterized